gracehartzell/What-the-Herp/project-proposal.md

 ## What web API(s) will it use?
-The Herp Mapper API, possibly Flickr and/or Google for image searches, Google/Facebook/Meetup for locating nearby herpetology groups/events,
+The VertNet API, Herp Mapper API, possibly Flickr and/or Google for image searches, Google/Facebook/Meetup for locating nearby herpetology groups/events,

 ## What technologies do you plan to use?
 I'd definitely like to use React, Anime, Firebase and Buzz.
 More will arise once I start fleshing out everything.